confluentinc/ksql/CONTRIBUTING.md

    - Give your pull-request a meaningful title that conforms to the Conventional Commits specification as described [above](#commit-messages) for commit messages.
+     You'll know your title is properly formatted once the `Semantic Pull Request` GitHub check transitions from a status of "pending" to "passed".
    - In the description, explain your changes and the problem they are solving.
+Be sure to also call out any breaking changes as described [above](#breaking-changes).

 9. Addressing code review comments